10570708/NewsReportAPIService/docs/setup.md

 ## Run the Application

-- The application can now ne run, however there are configuration settings to consider before doing so.
+- The application can now be run, however there are configuration settings to consider before doing so.

 	[Configuration setting & pre-requisites](config.md)